Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ![image](https://github.com/user-attachments/assets/5125dc2f-fb49-4161-8a4b-647db92f17af)

 In fact, it is the Guardian's virus and vaccine coverage that abused the goodwill and credulity of the British, and wordlwide public.
-Vaccine worries contributed towards travel and business obstructions and restrictions in the UK, South East Asia, and Earth, for over three years.
+Vaccine worries contributed towards travel and business obstructions and restrictions in the UK, South East Asia, and all over Earth, from 2020 to 2023.

 I have never taken anyone to court before, and I am simply asking that this case be overseen by fair, impartial judges.

 ## Mediation is Requested

-Like the defendant, The Guardian, I too seek a speedy resolution.
+Like the defendant, The Guardian, I seek a speedy resolution.
 I would also prefer to resolve this case with no trial.
-I am open to mediation with a moneyclaim officer, as long as I get a financial settlement which reflects both damagtes, and the time I have spent compiling this case.
+I am open to mediation with a moneyclaim officer, as long as I get a financial settlement which reflects both damages incurred, and the time I have spent compiling this case.

 I have presented my case online, here... as I am still formatting my writing.

+GITHUB LINK

 Please tell me what steps I need to take next to bring a speedy resolution.